 Being honest, I belong to a family which never had the privilege to have a sight of what an IAS officer actually do.
 All that I knew was that there is a big bungalow inside which lives a powerful man.
 I still remember noting down the words UPSC in my notebook when I first heard about it, as if I came to know about some secret key.
 Yes, it was a luxury to me, to someone who doesn’t even know the full form of IAS.

 I belong to an average middle class who loves watching comedy shows or daily soaps rather than some news channel.
-Went to an average English medium school, where even the teachers can’t speak English.
 Went through the same hierarchal subject categorization and thus opted and shown interest only in maths and science.
 Prior to my graduation, there was a silent tension hung in my home, so as to how we will be able to afford the engineering fee of 2 children, one being my elder sister.
 It was lucky for me that one of my targeted colleges NIT Allahabad came to my rescue and I did, wastefully and yet happily, my engineering.
 I was graduated in 19 years of age, being one of the youngest pass out from my college.

 My family for the first time expressed their wish for me to become an officer or someone who has a respect in the society.
 I thus started my quest of how a society actually works.
 Since I was ineligible for almost all the government jobs, owing to the minimum age criteria, I joined TCS.
 Yet I gave my 100% to the job and took out some time for the exams later in the evening.
 I came to know about the coaching centres and their hefty fee, so needed to have some savings to sustain it too.
 In Feb 2014 I finally made up my mind and took one of the boldest decision of my life, to prepare for an exam of which I had absolutely zero ideas of.
 It was a fantasy for me, I used to hear the tales about this service, I used to wonder how an IAS would look like, what they eat, what they do.
 I didn’t even know the difference between an MP and an MLA when I started my journey.